 In 2015, the intersection that saw the most crashes – a total of 186, to be exact – was Pontiac Trail and Martin Parkway.
 This intersection is a large roundabout in an area with a high volume of traffic and, despite its appearance at the top of the list, none of its crashes resulted in fatalities, though 18 injuries were reported.
 Moreover, 186 crashes are well above its usual average of 100 crashes.

 Telegraph Road and 12 Mile Road had 132 crashes, nearly tied with 11 Mile Road and Van Dyke Avenue, which had 131 crashes.
 These are both busy intersections that draw in a large influx of commuters and shoppers on a daily basis.
-Telegraph, in particular, also experiences a lot of high speed traffic.
+Telegraph, in particular, also experiences a lot of high-speed traffic.

 Of the top ten most dangerous intersections, most were either in Oakland County or Macomb County.
 Additionally, many of the more accident-heavy intersections were roundabouts, some of which were recently converted.
 This could mean that crash numbers may dwindle for some of these intersections in the future, as it did with State Street and Ellsworth, which was once at the top of the list following its conversion into a roundabout.

 At Fieger Law, we have a team of vehicle accident lawyers who have a winning track record.
 Our firm has won some of largest verdicts and settlements in the nation, with over $500 million obtained on behalf of car accident victims alone.
 Money will not take away your suffering, trauma, or loss, but it can help ease the burden.
 Seeking justice is your right and we will fight for you.
-Call 1-800-294-6637 for a consultation.